digistackops-java-org/JAVA-2-tier-UMS-Local/README.md

 ```
 CREATE DATABASE employeedb;
 ```
-Create the "appuser" user with password and gibe full access to employeeDb and its tables
+Create the "appuser" user with password and give full access to employeeDb and its tables
 ```
 CREATE USER appuser WITH PASSWORD 'P@55Word';
 ```